Helping others quit

 The areas I try to cover are why they smoke, why they should stop, how to quit and then how to stay off.
 I think these four areas are crucial points of understanding, without having a firm grasp of each component, the smoker is handicapped in his or her efforts.

 Understanding why he or she smokes help the smoker see that all the magical qualities associated with smoking are false feelings.
 While most smokers think they smoke because they want to, the real reason they smoke is because they have to.
 Their bodies demand it.
 They are drug addicts, plain and simple and understanding this premise is the crucial first step.
 As with any other addiction or 12 step program, the premise of being powerless over the drug is the first step in recovery.

 I want them to recognize that while they thought smoking was keeping them calm, it was actually increasing their stress levels, or more accurately, their reactions to stress.
-While they thought smoking made the energetic, it in fact robbed them of endurance and energy.
-That it made keeping their life style fun and active, it was actually robbing them if ability to do many things and was in fact putting every activity and relationship at risk.
-That it was at their core of their ability to be an active member of society, it was in fact causing them to resort to many antisocial behaviors, leading them to smoke in lieu of human contact or even leaving gatherings because smoking was not permitted.
+While they thought smoking made them energetic, it in fact robbed them of endurance and energy.
+Contrary to keeping their life style fun and active, it was actually robbing them of the ability to do many things and was in fact putting every activity and relationship at risk.
+That instread of it being at the core of their ability to be an active member of society, it was in fact causing them to resort to many antisocial behaviors, leading them to smoke in lieu of human contact, or even leaving gatherings because smoking was not permitted.

 There is no such thing as a slip, or an accident, or a mistake, or a puff, or just one, they are all a RELAPSE!
 This point, more than anything else is what is going to make a quit last.
 Forgetting this concept, or worse, never knowing it all but assures failure.